Briançon: Ice hockey

 The Diables Rouges de Briançon play in the Ligue Magnus, the French top league.

 Kayaking

 Briançon is situated around the confluence of the Durance river and its tributary the Guisane which are fed with snow melt in the Spring.
 Tourists come from around Europe to kayak and raft on the resultant whitewater rivers and their tributaries, including the Onde, the Gyronde, the Guil, the Rabioux, the Ubaye and others; often basing themselves in Briançon.

 Popular white water rivers in the Alps are mainly medium volume glacier-fed rivers with long continuous rapids and few big drops.
 The season is short (two or three months in early summer when the snow and glaciers are melting) but the whitewater is reliable during this period.

 Skiing

 Briançon is the base and lowest altitude station of the large Serre Chevalier ski resort.
-Most of the town's accommodation is used exclusively in winter, the population tripling during that period.
+Most of the city's accommodation is used exclusively in winter, the population tripling during that period.